 Wall fans come in neutral colors like black, white, beige, gray, and silver.
 As such, you should have an easy time finding an option to suit your color scheme.

 Inexpensive: Wall fans that cost between $34 and $120 are usually small models with 12- to 16-inch blades and a lower CFM, so they work best for small rooms.
 They’re often adjustable and may offer an oscillating feature.

 Mid-range: Wall fans priced between $120 and $310 usually have blades that measure 16 to 18 inches as well as a higher CFM.
 They work well in medium to large rooms and often feature an adjustable head, an oscillating feature, and a remote control.

 Expensive: The priciest wall fans are large home or industrial models that cost between $310 and $730.
 Their blades are at least 18 inches long, though some have blades as long as 30 inches.
 For the money, you should expect an adjustable head, an oscillating feature, and a remote control.

 Q. Are wall fans loud?

-A. Like many fans, wall fans can be somewhat noisy, particularly when running on the highest speed.
-To keep noise down, consider purchasing a larger wall fan that you can run on low or medium speed.
+A. Like many fans, wall fans can be somewhat noisy, particularly when running at the highest speed.
+To keep noise down, consider selecting a larger wall fan that you can run on low or medium speed.
 A smaller fan that you must run on high can make a lot more noise.